Skip to main content

 DailyColors™ is a dietary supplement designed to mimic the benefits of the Mediterranean diet by providing important nutrients found in fruits, berries, and vegetables.
 These nutrients, like Quercetin and Anthocyanins, are known for their potential health benefits, particularly in aging.

-A collaborative study between Centre for Healthy Brain Ageing at King’s and Centre for Age-related Medicine, Stavanger University Hospital, Norway, aimed to explore how DailyColors™ affects certain blood markers linked to ageing and related diseases, such as how our cells produce energy, inflammation, and stress in the body.
-The study also looked at changes in DNA methylation in saliva, which can provide indicators of biological ageing.
+This collaborative study led by Professor Dag Aarsland between Centre for Healthy Brain Ageing at King’s and Centre for Age-related Medicine, Stavanger University Hospital, Norway, aimed to explore how DailyColors™ affects certain blood markers linked to ageing and related diseases, such as how our cells produce energy, inflammation, and stress in the body.
+The study also assessed at changes in epigenetics through DNA methylation in saliva in collaboration with Muhdo Health, to provide indicators of biological ageing.
 Thirty adults, aged 55-80, with a body mass index over 25, participated in the study.
 Participants took either DailyColors™ or a placebo for one week, then switched after a break.

 During the placebo phase, a blood marker called CD38, which is linked to poor cell function and inflammation, increased.
 This didn’t happen when participants took DailyColors™.
 There was also a trend showing reduced oxidative stress (a process that can damage cells) after taking the supplement.

 This nutraceutical clinical study highlights the strengths at King’s in academic-industry collaborations, involving researchers from across 4 continents in 9 institutions and 2 companies.
-This study is the first to show that a novel supplement containing plant compounds found in the Mediterranean diet can alter blood biomarkers and epigenetic profiles that are associated with healthy ageing.
+The trial is the first to demonstrate that a novel supplement containing plant compounds found in the Mediterranean diet can alter blood biomarkers and epigenetic profiles that are associated with healthy ageing.

 In a follow-up study with 26 participants who continued to take DailyColors™ for a month, the study found changes in the way DNA is marked, which might slow down some of the negative effects of aging.
 Although the effects observed were minimal, the study suggests that DailyColors™ could help slow down certain aging processes.
 However, more extensive studies are needed to confirm these benefits.

-A Randomised, Double-Blind, Placebo-Controlled, Cross-Over Clinical Trial to Evaluate the Biological Effects and Safety of a Polyphenol Supplement on Healthy Ageing was published in Antioxidants. https://doi.org/10.3390/antiox13080995
+A Randomised, Double-Blind, Placebo-Controlled, Cross-Over Clinical Trial to Evaluate the Biological Effects and Safety of a Polyphenol Supplement on Healthy Ageing was published in Antioxidants

 In this story